bendiksolheim/goose/README.md

 # goose

 **So alpha it hurts.
 This is just a toy right now, so please don’t use it for anything serious.
-Let me be the one destorying my git repos, not you.**
+Let me be the one destroying my git repos, not you.**

 Goose is a git client for your terminal.
 It is highly inspired by the best git client ever created – magit.
 It strives to be more